colinhunt/gitr/README.md

-# gitr
-gitr done across multiple git repositories concurrently
+# gitr done across multiple git repositories, concurrently

 It's not uncommon now to see projects that span multiple git repos.
 Often, adding a new feature requires changes to many repos, not just one.